 Unnecessary Surgery Does Not Automatically Mean You Can Sue for Damages

 One of the issues when discussing unnecessary surgery is determining exactly what is “unnecessary.”
 Doctors can rarely guarantee a result, and outcomes are different from patient to patient.
 Any time your doctor recommends surgery, it is always wise to get a second or even a third opinion.

-If you suffered injuries after a surgical procedure and feel your surgery was unnecessary, you should immediately speak with a Cleveland medical malpractice attorney before the statute of limitations runs.
+If you suffered injuries after a surgical procedure and feel your surgery was unnecessary, you should immediately speak with a medical malpractice attorney before the statute of limitations runs out.
 For a free consultation about your legal rights in a medical malpractice claim, contact Plevin & Gallucci today.